MechanisM/django-audiotracks/README.rst

 * View function: ``upload_track``
 * Default URL: <app_mount_point>/upload

-This wiew allows users to upload an audio file to the app.
+This wiew allows authenticated users to upload an audio file to the app.
 Metadata is extracted from the file and used to prefill track attributes.
 Users get redirected to the edit view.

 Edit
 ____